-Included in the Loans and Advances for specific projects is \$4,882,492 for advances from the Greater Orlando Aviation Authority, the City of Orlando and Orange County for the extension of Goldenrod Road.
+Included in the Loans and Advances for specific projects is \$4,637,000 for advances from the Greater Orlando Aviation Authority, the City of Orlando and Orange County for the extension of Goldenrod Road.
 The extension is a non-System project, and revenues from this project are utilized solely to pay expenses for the extension and to reimburse the funding partners, including CFX, for their original contribution to the project.
-Also included in Loans and Advances for specific projects is 195,572,543 for a Transportation Infrastructure Finance and Innovation Act (TIFIA) loan from the US Department of Transportation.
+Also included in Loans and Advances for specific projects is \$195,573,000 for a Transportation Infrastructure Finance and Innovation Act (TIFIA) loan from the US Department of Transportation.
 This loan was secured from qualifying expenses for the acquisition of right-of-way and construction of the Wekiva Parkway.
 Principal repayments begin in 2028 and continue through 2049.

-Leases
+NOTE 6 Leases

 Operating Leases - CFX leases excess capacity of the Fiber Optic Network (FON) to Sprint Communications Company L.P.
 The original historic cost of this FON of \$19,172,000 is not depreciated because its expected life exceeds 100 years.
 This is a ten-year lease with three five-year renewal options.
 The annual rate of \$464,640, adjusted annually by the local Consumer Price Index, is presented as miscellaneous nonoperating revenues.
 If CFX terminates this agreement because of licensee's (Sprint's) default, the licensee shall pay CFX, as liquidated damages, an amount equal to the minimum total fees and charges for the remaining agreement term.
 There is no termination clause for the licensee except by default of CFX.
 The second five-year renewal was executed at the end of fiscal year 2016.
-The minimum future rentals for the remaining two fiscal years are \$464,640 per year for the first year and \$425,920 for the second year, for a total of \$890,560.
+The minimum future rentals for the remaining year is \$425,920.